-Department of Defense logoSmall and medium-sized businesses (SMB) are at the heart of what keeps America's economy moving.
-And if your SMB does work for the Department of Defense (DoD), you're on a deadline to achieve Cybersecurity Maturity Model Certification (CMMC).
-Luckily, Computer Services Unlimited, Inc. can help DoD contractors meet CMMC compliance, so they can worry about keeping their business—and America—running
+Additionally, if your business does work for the Department of Defense (DoD), you're on a deadline to achieve Cybersecurity Maturity Model Certification (CMMC).
+Luckily, Computer Services Unlimited, Inc. can help DoD contractors meet CMMC compliance and other businesses get PCI compliant, so you can worry about keeping your business—and America—running.

 What Every Business Owner Must Know About Hiring An Honest, Competent, Responsive And Fairly Priced Computer Consultant